 Five years have passed since Mauricio Sulaiman Saldivar, in an extraordinary meeting held in Mexico City, was elected President of the World Boxing Council.

 The move followed the passing of his beloved Father Don José Sulaimán, who led the WBC for 38 years.

-At that special meeting representatives of the African Boxing Union, Asian Boxing Council, the British Boxing Board of Control, the Caribbean Boxing Federation, the North American Federation, European Boxing Union, the South American Federation, among others, were in attendance.
+At that special meeting, representatives of the African Boxing Union, Asian Boxing Council, the British Boxing Board of Control, the Caribbean Boxing Federation, the North American Federation, the European Boxing Union, and the South American Federation, among others, were in attendance.

-Today, with the same exemplary values with which Don José promoted, striving with commitment, honesty, responsibility, respect, solidarity and friendship, Mauricio continues to work tirelessly to improve boxing, consolidating and advancing the WBC as the most important sanctioning body in the entire world.
+Today, with the same exemplary values which Don José promoted, striving with commitment, honesty, responsibility, respect, solidarity, and friendship, Mauricio continues to work tirelessly to improve boxing, consolidating and advancing the WBC as the most important sanctioning body in the entire world.